Abdurrehman2003/password-strength-meter/README.md

 Feel free to explore, contribute, and use the Password Strength Meter to enhance your online security! 🔒

-## ⭐ If you like this project, please consider giving it a star on GitHub! ⭐
+## ⭐ If you like this project, please consider giving it a star! ⭐